CARGO INSPECTION SERVICE-TERMS AND CONDITIONS OF SERVICE

 Clause 7.
 Conditions for the execution of an assignment.

-The principal shall see to it that the assignment can take place under such conditions as rendered reasonably necessary by the nature of the assignment.
+The principal shall ensure that the assignment can take place under conditions that are reasonably considered necessary by the nature of the assignment.

 Clause 8.
 Information furnished by the principal.